IngeborgArdoe/training/discovery/datamart_part1.md

-**_Øvingsopplegg er under arbeid_**

 # Data Mart Part One - Create a Data Mart

 ### SESSION BY INSTRUCTOR:

 _The main idea of the data mart is to simplify access to enterprise data, for different purposes and users, by reducing data complexity and volume.
-More on data mart concepts [here](https://docs.genus.no/users/analyze-report-and-discover/data-marts/data-mart-concepts.html).
+The instructor will start of by giving you an introduction to the topic.
 After the lesson the participants will recreate the data mart made in class._

 #### Agenda: